Prit04/RHUL-Final-Year-Project/diary.md

 ### 23/10/2024

 I have worked on the enemey 3D model and given it a script, which lets it move randomly and have speed and health.
 I then created a spawn factory in the main game state which will spawn the enemey randomly on the map.
 This is al tested and works as needs be.
-One error encountered was the enemey kept spawning into the map then falling below, this was a simple fix by chaning its y coords higher.
+One error encountered was the enemey kept spawning into the map then falling below, this was a simple fix by changing its y coords higher.
+<br /> <br />I had some time to work on the assets, i added textures to the buttons and gave them a slight animation of hovered and pressed.
+I also added some basic lighting to the main game state along with some colour differentiations.
+<br /> <br />I had a look at some further assets such as animations for the player.
+Im still yet to decide on one but i may get a free animated one and just use it as a placeholder and use it to understand how to implement the animations in the project.